 We would appreciate receiving a response as soon as possible.
-Your response will be made available in a report to be presented to the Human Rights Council for its consideration.
+Your Excellency's Government's response will be made available in a report to be presented to the Human Rights Council for its consideration.

-While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged abuses and prevent their re-occurrence and in the event that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for the alleged violations.
+While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged violations and prevent their re-occurrence and in the event that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for the alleged violations.

-Please be informed that a letter on the same matter has also been sent to the Governments of Australia and Brazil, as well as other involved companies.
+Please be informed that a letter on the same matter has also been sent to the Government of Brazil and the involved companies.

 We may publicly express our concerns in the near future as, in our view, the information upon which a press release would be based is sufficiently reliable to indicate a matter warranting attention.
-The press release would indicate that we have been in contact with your company to clarify the issue/s in question.
+The press release would indicate that we have been in contact with your Excellency's Government to clarify the issue/s in question.

-Please accept, Mr. de Alvarenga Vilela, the assurances of our highest consideration.
+Please accept, Excellency, the assurances of our highest consideration.

-Dante Pesce

-Chair-Rapporteur of the Working Group on the issue of human rights and transnational corporations and other business enterprises
+Dante Pesce Chair-Rapporteur of the Working Group on the issue of human rights and transnational corporations and other business enterprises